Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The TreeView Control Image on frmSample with demo data is given below for reference:

-You may download the Demo Database (ProjectMenu.zip) from the Second Link Page given above and extract the ProjectMenu.accdb database.
+You can download the Demo Database (ProjectMenu.zip) from the second link provided above, then extract the file to obtain ProjectMenu.accdb.

 1. Open the ProjectMenu.accdb database.